hangrybear666/10-devops-bootcamp__kubernetes/README.md

 d.
 Navigate to your Nodebalancer DNS host name to access the microservices frontend.

-### 6. Deployment of 11 replicated microservices with Helm install commands bundled in a bash script
+### 6. Deployment of 11 replicated microservices with several helm install commands bundled in a bash script

 a.
 Simply execute the following command from the git project root directory
 ```bash